 - Evaluating the Great Lakes Compact on its Tenth Anniversary.
-Please join us Tuesday, October 2, 2018, as we welcome former Wisconsin governor James Doyle, noted author Peter Annin, and other experts to evaluate the Great Lakes Compact on its tenth anniversary.
+On Tuesday, October 2, 2018, we welcomed former Wisconsin governor James Doyle, noted author Peter Annin, and other experts to evaluate the Great Lakes Compact on its tenth anniversary.
 On October 3, 2008, President George W. Bush signed the Great Lakes Compact into law.
 Since then, southeastern Wisconsin has proved to be a hotbed for controversy involving exceptions to the Compact’s general ban on diversions of water from the Great Lakes basin.
 In September 2017, the Compact Council began the process of drafting updates to the procedures, guidance, and rules used to implement the Compact.
 Ten years after it became law, this event will evaluate how successful the Compact has been to date, will explore current controversies and proposed revisions to the Compact, and will consider what may be in store in the second decade.
 The conference is another in a series of events presented by Marquette Law School’s Water Law and Policy Initiative.
 Registration will open at 8:30 a.m. and the event will conclude with a light “to-go” lunch at 11:45 a.m. in the Law School’s Zilber Forum.
 This is a free event, but registration is required.
-Click here to get more details and to register.
+View the recorded event online here.

 - Lake Michigan and the Chicago Megacity in the 21st Century.
 Marquette Law School and the Milwaukee Journal Sentinel have previously explored together the “Chicago Megacity”—the region stretching from the Milwaukee area, across metropolitan Chicago, and into northwest Indiana—on a range of issues including economic development, transportation, and education.
 On April 17, 2018 we expanded that focus to water.
 A 2012 Organisation for Economic Co-operation and Development (OECD) report on the Chicago Megacity found that some of the region’s greatest advantages lie in its access to and expertise in water, as it is home to the top water-related cluster in the United States.
 But in the years since, water-related competition or outright disagreement has sometimes prevailed over cooperation, and the resource is under increasing strain.
 This conference explored the future of the Chicago Megacity’s relationship with water, including the challenges and opportunities the region faces.
 This required a special focus on interactions with Lake Michigan, the dominant geographic feature of the region.
 Participants from a variety of disciplines discussed topics such as the Chicago Megacity's responsibility to protect Lake Michigan from various threats, whether and how Lake Michigan should be used as a tool for economic development in the region, and the challenge of delivering a safe and reliable water supply.
 View the event podcast at this link.